Noisy Pairing and Partial Supervision for Stylized Opinion Summarization: Related Work

+Our technique falls in the middle of these two approaches, as we do not use annotated reviews-summary pairs for training while using a large number of customer reviews and a small number of professional reviews as auxiliary supervision signals.

-\paragraph{Text Style Transfer} Text style transfer~\cite{mcdonald-pustejovsky-1985-computational} would be the first option that comes to mind for transforming a review-like summary into a more pro-like summary.
-The primary approach to text style transfers is to convert a given text to the desired style at the \textit{sentence-level}, which is also one of our baselines (Pipeline)~\cite{krishna-etal-2020-reformulating}.
+\paragraph{Text Style Transfer} Text style transfer is a technique to rewrite the input text into the desired style~\cite{mcdonald-pustejovsky-1985-computational}.
+The primary approach for text style transfer is \textit{sentence-level}, which is used as our baselines (Pipeline~\cite{krishna-etal-2020-reformulating} and Multitask~\cite{jin-etal-2020-hooks}).

-This study aims to perform \textit{paragraph-level} text style transfers for \textit{conditional text generation} tasks, which is an underexplored area as \citet{jin-etal-2022-deep} pointed out.
-As one example, \citet{jin-etal-2020-hooks} aim to generate headlines in the desired style by jointly training the summarization model with a denoising autoencoder objective for the massive amounts of target style texts, which we also use as our baseline (Multitask).
-However, this Multitask baseline is designed for sentence-level headline generation task (about ten words) and did not perform well for paragraph-level opinion summarization task (about 140 words) in our experiment (in Table~\ref{tab:main}).
-Thus, our study sheds new light on the \textit{paragraph-level} text style transfer task in conditional text generation settings.
+Based on the observation that both Pipeline and Multitask do not perform well for the stylized opinion summarization task (in Table~\ref{tab:main}), we confirm that applying sentence-level style transfer cannot offer high-quality stylized opinion summarization and it requires \textit{paragraph-level} text style transfer, which needs further exploration~\cite{jin-etal-2022-deep}.

-\paragraph{Noisy Supervision} Learning statistical models under labeling noise is a classic challenge in machine learning~\cite{angluin1988learning,natarajan2013learning} and is still being actively studied due to the surge of large noisy data sets~\cite{han2020survey,song2022learning}.
-There are two main approaches to noisy supervision: designing dedicated model architectures and loss adjustment.
-Current natural language processing workflows often use Transformer-based pre-trained language models~\cite{devlin-etal-2019-bert,brown2020gpt3}, so the loss adjustment approach is more applicable, and this study also belongs to it.
+\paragraph{Noisy Supervision} Learning statistical models under labeling noise is a classic challenge in machine learning~\cite{angluin1988learning,natarajan2013learning} and is an active research field because of the increasing availability of noisy data~\cite{han2020survey,song2022learning}.
+Among the major approaches for noisy supervision, the loss adjustment approach is widely used in the NLP community, as it can be coupled with any type of commonly used Transformer-based language models~\cite{devlin-etal-2019-bert,brown2020gpt3}

-For text generation, the main focus is to detect annotation errors in the dataset for the supervised training and improve the faithfulness of the generated summaries~\cite{kang-hashimoto-2020-improved,goyal-etal-2022-training}.
-The fundamental difference from these studies is that our goal is to build an opinion summarization system in a weakly supervised manner by using intentionally created noise input-output pairs for training.
+In text generation, previous studies have attempted to improve the model faithfulness by treating hallucinated summaries as noisy supervision~\cite{kang-hashimoto-2020-improved,fu-etal-2020-partially,goyal-etal-2022-training}.
+Our study is different from the line of work in the sense that we combine noisy-reviews-summary pairs and noisy supervision to develop a non-parallel training framework for stylized opinion summarization.